netplusdesign/home-performance-ang/README.md

 ## What's next

-* A version using Twitter Bootstrap is almost done.
-* Also currently working on a rewrite of the entire backend using Flask and SQLAlchemy to create a RESTful API.
+* Currently working on a rewrite of the entire backend using Flask and SQLAlchemy to create a RESTful API.